psychemedia/storytelling-notes/undutiful-daughter.md

 Should drown than the crew of the vessel, I vow, O.'

 9 'O get me a boat that is narrow and thin, O,
-And set me and my little baby therein, O:'
+And set me and my little baby therein, O,
 'O no, it were better that thy baby and thou, O,
 Should drown than the crew of the vessel, I vow, O.'